IyladaK/DemystifAI-skLearnStation/README.md

 - install jupyter extension
 - install python extension
 - Create a python virtual environment (venv) and use it as the kernel
+- if it prompts you to install ipykernel, do so

 Required Packages:
 - pip install numpy